francesschisom/weatherify_weatherapp/README.md

 ## Features

-- **Real-Time Weather Data:** Fetches current weather conditions for any location based on user input or geolocation.
+- **Real-Time Weather Data:** Fetches current weather conditions for any location based on user input.

 - **City Search:** Users can manually search for the weather by city name.

 - **Weather Forecast:** Displays weather forecast with temperature, humidity, wind, and weather conditions.

+- **Dynamic Background:** Change the background color or image based on the weather conditions (sunny, rainy, snowy, etc.).

-- **Loading States:** Shows an animated loader while weather data is being fetched.
+- **Loading States:** Shows an animated loader (loading GIF) while weather data is being fetched.

 - **Error Handling:** Displays meaningful error messages for incorrect city names or API failures.